Why Technical Professionals Struggle with People Skills and how to fix?

 Sometimes- as with many people – perceived indifference can be a screen to avoid appearing incompetent or unknowledgeable.
 This risk-averse approach allied to and resistance to feedback, only exacerbates the ability to develop required people skills.

 While trained to solve problems and find solutions, there may not be the same level of curiosity about people as there is about technology.
-Whereas technology is unemotional, people have motivations and perspectives, and this makes collaborating and communicating effectively more uncertain and sometimes a challenge.
+Whereas technology is unemotional and this makes collaborating and communicating effectively more uncertain and sometimes a challenge.

 Analytical and Logical Thinking